 Now that we’ve discussed in detail the importance of lead quantity, quality, and intelligence, the key question is – how to get a sufficient number of high-quality B2B sales leads?

 There are two ways you can get leads into your sales funnel:

 If you want to take away a profound insight into the difference between the two methods, please read this article.
-For the purposes of this article, you’ll just need to know the basics.
+For this article, you’ll just need to know the basics.

-Outbound is when you go after the leads you want and initiate a conversation actively.
+Outbound is when you go after the sales leads you to want and initiate a conversation actively.
 For more information on how this type of lead generation is conducted, please read here.
 This article is dedicated to lead gen services.
-However, if you have enough dedication, time and money, you can build this process on your own.
+However, if you have enough dedication, time, and money, you can build this process on your own.

 There are several steps you’ll need to take:

 1. Create an ICP (based on your existing clients or your assumption).

 2. Plan your campaign:

 - Assign the manager responsible for this process

 - Format – appointment setting or lead qualification